-A. Influence of the position of contact microphone
+7.2 Influence of the position of contact microphone

 In practice, the user may attach the contact microphone anywhere around the temple based on the framework design of the AR headset.
-Even for the same headset, we cannot ensure the user can attach it at the same position every time.
-In order to evaluate the robustness of our system against different wearing positions of the contact microphone, we collect the data from 4 different positions around the temple, as shown in Fig. 11.
+Even for the same headset, we cannot ensure that the user can attach it at the same position every time.
+In order to evaluate the robustness of our system against different wearing positions of the contact microphone, we collect the data from 4 different positions around the temple, as shown in Fig. 20.
 The distance between neighboring positions is about 2 cm.
 We collect training data from L_1 to predict the testing data from the other locations.
+Fig. 21 shows the spectrograms internal body voice when the contact microphone is at two different positions.
+We can see that these two spectrograms reserve feasures at almost the same frequency bands, which is the reason why the slight position change of the contact microphone will not influence the performance too much.
 Experimental results show that our system can still achieve the same performance (over 97%) for both normal users and attackers, which implies our system is robust enough to wearing position change.